Skip to main content

 • gameplay

-• “This game has the worst driving mechanics I've seen in any game; cars are ice skating on the road.
-Any person who has ever touched a real car knows this is impossible.
+• “This game has the worst driving mechanics I've seen on any game; cars are ice skating on road, any person who ever touched a real car knows this is impossible.
 A sedan car going slow and heavy doesn't mean realistic.”

 • story